 Who are we?

 Haleigh opened The Dugout in May 2018 with the platform to build strong fear conquering young woman.
 She has mastered the art of connecting with athletes and uses that connection to build a growth minded environment.
-Dickeys sparks a fire inside athletes and families to open up to new levels of communication, hard questions and conversations, creating goals and visions and living every day in pursuit as such.
+Dickey sparks a fire inside athletes and families to open up to new levels of communication, hard questions and conversations, creating goals and visions while living every day in pursuit as such.
 She has created a one of a kind program, Mastery of Badassery, to be available for any teen looking to grow as well as a only of its kind event- Power Anthem, the player parent mindset workshop.
 She is expanding the resources available to the softball community for building a culture of strong young females.

 Here's a little about her softball experience!